Our Fight for Racial and Social Justice

 Aligning with the firm’s commitment to be an active agent of change, Cooley donated nearly $750,000 to the Equal Justice Initiative, which works to end mass incarceration and excessive punishment, to challenge racial and economic injustice and to protect basic human rights for the most vulnerable people in America.

-Ongoing pro bono efforts
+Pro bono efforts

-Related efforts include:
+Our related ongoing efforts include:

-• Partnering with the ACLU of Louisiana’s Justice Lab project to challenge discriminatory policing and establish a blueprint for fighting similar abuses
+• Partnering with the ACLU of Louisiana’s Justice Lab project to challenge discriminatory policing and establish a blueprint for fighting similar abuses.

 Community and partnerships